-The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the Coachella Valley Mosquito and Vector Control District (District), provides an introduction to the financial statements of the District for the fiscal years ended June 30, 2018 (with comparative information for fiscal year ended June 30, 2017).
+The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the Coachella Valley Mosquito and Vector Control District (District), provides an introduction to the financial statements of the District for the fiscal years ended June 30, 2019 and 2018.
 We encourage readers to consider the information presented here with additional information that we have furnished in the accompanying basic financial statements and related notes, which follow this section.